 For Vietnamese residents, Vietnamese non-residents, and foreigners who currently reside in Vietnam:

-Requests for a "Justice Record Check #2" (Phieu Ly Lich Tu Phap So 2) must be made at the Department of Justice office located in the district where the applicant currently resides, or at the applicant's official residence.
-The processing fee to request this document is 200.000VND per applicant, and the record check takes approximately 10-15 working days to complete.
+Requests for a "Justice Record Check #2" (Phieu Ly Lich Tu Phap So 2) must be made at the Department of Justice office located in the district where the applicant currently resides, or at the applicant's residence on record.
+The processing fee for this document is 200.000VND per applicant, and the record check takes approximately 10-15 working days to complete.
 The applicant has to apply in person and cannot grant authority to someone else to apply on his/her behalf.

 For foreigners who formerly resided in Vietnam: